Meet the Greenacres documentary team

 “Rooting such an ambitious film project in an interdisciplinary, arts-based community and exploring regeneration and farming—I thought, ‘seriously?
 Is this for real?’”
 Collins said.
 “It felt like a manifestation of hopes I hadn’t dared say aloud before.”

 Collins is one of three professional filmmakers who have joined the Film & New Media faculty this fall to collaborate on the Greenacres project, a multi-year effort to create a feature-length documentary on the impact of regenerative agriculture.
-Collins—who serves as the film’s project manager—fellow new faculty Nathan Buck and Lydia Marie Hicks, and other Film & New Media instructors will work closely with students to instill the competencies necessary for the project’s success and guide the film’s development.
+Collins—who serves as the film’s producer—fellow new faculty Nathan Buck and Lydia Marie Hicks, and other Film & New Media instructors will work closely with students to instill the competencies necessary for the project’s success and guide the film’s development.

 “This truly feels like a moment, and so many things are confirming it,” Hicks said.
 “I can’t wait to explore this adventure with everyone.”